How to Puncture and Crack a Coconut Safely

 2) Prevent coconut from rolling around by placing in a zip-lock bag before striking it.

 Coconut is a Tasty Treat

 Opening coconuts is relatively easy, once you know how to puncture and crack them safely.
-Once opened, coconuts offer tasty coconut milk and meat hidden inside, that can be shredded and sweetened and used to top sweet treats.
+Once opened, coconuts offer tasty coconut milk and that lovely meat hidden inside, that can be shredded and sweetened and used to top sweet treats.

 Recipes With Coconut

 - Glazed Pineapple-Coconut Cake